wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

-= 2.7.2.2 =
+= 2.7.2.3 =

-Changed the debug library loading to be read only if debug mode is enabled.
-Excluded menu items from being checked for duplicate header meta tags.
+Improved the header tag conflict check by fetching only registered post types (to avoid checking menu items, product variations, etc.), and other minor code improvements.